Gength/BIAI/pipeline.md

   - Feed-forward/Hidden Dim: 256
   - Transformer Depth: 12
   - Attention Heads: 8
+  - input format: `<CLS> block1 <SEP> block2... <PAD>` (padding to max length)
+## Dataset Sampling
+For each epoch, 20% of the dataset is sampled without repetition for training.
+Once the entire dataset has been sampled, the sampling is reset.
 ## Masked Language Model (MLM) Task
-masks the tokens on the input layer and predict them on the output layer.
+Masks tokens on the input layer and predicts them on the output layer.
-1. 对于每个函数的指令块进行采样，随机采样10个指令块，对每个指令块进行掩码处理，忽略\<SEP\>：
+1. For each function's instruction blocks, perform dynamic sampling to make block pairs:
+   - Small functions (<30 blocks): use all blocks
+   - Medium functions (30-100 blocks): cover 70% of block pairs
+   - Large functions (>100 blocks): limit the maximum number of pairs to 80 to prevent out of memory
+   - The default is based on **40GB** GPU memory, and the sampling scale is automatically adjusted according to the actual GPU memory
+   - For sampled block pairs, concatenate each block with next block: `<CLS> block1 <SEP> block2` to generate input sequences.
+   - For each input sequences, perform random mask while ignoring `<CLS>` and `<SEP>`.
-   - 15% 概率替换:
+   - 15% probability of replacement:
-     - 80% 替换为\<MASK\>
+     - 80% replaced with `<MASK>`
-     - 10% 替换为随机词
+     - 10% replaced with a random token
-     - 10% 保持原样
+     - 10% kept unchanged
-2. 在每个指令块前后添加\<CLS\>和\<SEP\>标记，用\<PAD\>填充到最大长度。
+2. Pad with `<PAD>` to the maximum length.

-## Adjacency Node prediction Task
+## Adjacency Node Prediction Task
-extract all adjacent blocks on a graph and randomly sample several blocks in the same graph to predict whether two blocks are adjacent.
+Extracts all adjacent blocks in a graph and perform above sample strategy in the same graph to predict whether two blocks are adjacent.
-1. 根据邻接矩阵，生成正负样本对：
-   - 正样本对：相邻的基本块对
-   - 负样本对：随机选择不相邻的基本块对
-   - 平衡采样：确保正负样本比例1:1
-2. 构建三元组：(节点A tokens, 节点B tokens, 邻接标签)
-   - 节点A tokens: 指令块A的tokens
-   - 节点B tokens: 指令块B的tokens
-   - 邻接标签: 1表示相邻，0表示不相邻
+1. Generate positive and negative sample pairs based on the adjacency matrix:
+   - Positive sample pairs: Adjacent basic block pairs
+   - Negative sample pairs: Randomly selected non-adjacent basic block pairs
+   - imbalanced sampling: set a negative sample ratio of 5:4 to positive samples, i.e., for every 4 positive samples, 5 negative samples are generated.
+2. input: \[cls_id\] + block_A_ids+ \[sep_id\] + block_B_ids, label
+   - cls_id: `<CLS>` token ID
+   - sep_id: `<SEP>` token ID
+   - block_A_ids: Tokenize block A and convert to IDs
+   - block_B_ids: Tokenize block B and convert to IDs
+   - label: 1 = adjacent, 0 = not adjacent

 ## Loss Function
-- MLM损失：使用交叉熵损失函数计算掩码位置的预测误差，忽略\<PAD\>标记。
-- 邻接预测损失：使用交叉熵损失函数计算正负样本对的预测误差。
+- MLM loss: Uses cross-entropy loss to compute prediction error at masked positions, ignoring `<CLS>` and `<PAD>` tokens.
+- ANP loss: Uses cross-entropy loss to compute prediction error for positive/negative sample pairs.
-- 总损失：MLM损失 + 邻接预测损失
+- Total loss: MLM loss + Adjacency prediction loss

-# Supervised Fine-tuning
+# Supervised Function Similarity Learning
 ## Model Structure
 ![](./picture/20250621-005412.png)
 ## Supervised Fine-tuning